flin3500/Learn-Python/README.md

    6. Iterator only need the memory for code, but the normal way need the memory to save all the numbers

-2. Generator
+2. Generator  *(LN_04, LN_05, LN_06)*

-   1. Generator is a kind of Iterator
+   1. Generator is a kind of Iterator (but do not have iter and next method)
+   2. Generator can stop in the yield and restart, the variable inside will not change
-   2. If ```yield``` is in a function, then this is not function anymore and become a generator.
+   3. If ```yield``` is in a function, then this is not function anymore and become a generator.
 Also, can not using this function anymore but create a generator
-   3. next(Generator) and Generator.send("string") also can start generator
+   4. next(Generator) and Generator.send("string")  can start generator
+      * NEXT can not pass args but SEND can pass args
+      * do not use SEND for the first one when there is no things outside of the loop to get the args

-3. Asd
+3. Yield Multitasking

+   1.

+4.

 # 03 UDP and TCP